martindevans/hypernonsense/readme.md

 If you don't have very many hyperplanes you will get back very large result sets and the index isn't really helping you.
 The limit of this is zero hyperplanes, in which case every query will return the entire set!

 If you have too many hyperplanes each group will have a very small number of points in it and the quality of results will suffer as it becomes increasingly likely that the correct answer will have been classified into a different group.
-Once `2 ^ planes >= data_points` it is likely that every point will be in a different group and the index is almost useless.
+Once `2 ^ planes >= data_points` it is likely that every point will be in a group on it's own and the index is almost useless.

 #### Sub Index Count

-The `multiindex` contains multiple `hyperindex` each split with the same number of planes, but with different (randomised) plane orientations.
+The `multiindex` contains multiple `hyperindex` instances each split with the same number of planes, but with different (randomised) plane orientations.
 When you query the `multiindex` it queries all the sub-indices and merges the results together.
 This approach increases the accuracy of the query by taking the best results (according to the distance metric) from each sub query.
 Increasing the sub index count increases memory consumption and query time.

 If you don't have very many sub-indices you will basically just be querying a `hyperindex` and the distance metric will be useless.